FuchsiaOS/FuchsiaOS-docs-zh_CN/development/languages/c-cpp/fbl_containers_guide/lifecycle_checks.md

 To assist developers in catching some simple mistakes, there are a couple of checks run by `fbl::` containers when node state structure and containers are destroyed.
-They are implemented using `ZX_DEBUG_ASSERT` and are therefor only present when debug asserts are enabled.
+They are implemented using `ZX_DEBUG_ASSERT` and are therefore only present when debug asserts are enabled.

 First, it is illegal for a node state structure to be destroyed while it exists in a container.
 Doing so is considered to be an error and will trigger an